Michael-Brodsky/Arduino/README.md

 # Arduino
-Arduino Libraries & Examples
+Arduino Libraries, Projects & Examples

-This repo is a collection of libraries containing generic types, interfaces, utilities and algorithms suitable for a wide range of applications.
-Useage examples and sketches are available in the /examples directory.
-Library descriptions appear as inline comments each library's header (.h) file.
+This repo is a collection of Arduino C++ libraries, complete projects and examples.